meghnabisht19/Cpp-Practical/README.md

 # Cpp_Practical_Questions
-I. Write a program to compute the sum of the first o tenns of the followiog series:
+1. Write a program to compute the sum of the first o tenns of the followiog series:
    S = I - I / (2" 2) + I / (3" 3) - ...
 I / (o "n) where ^ is exponentiation.
    The number of terms n is to be taken from user through command line.
 If command line argument is not found then prompt the user to enter the value of n.

 2. Write a program to remove the duplicates from an array.